xaviervalarino/dotfiles/README.md

 I use these dotfiles on Mac OSX and Debian Jessie.

 ## Bash
-Some color, a lot of bash aliases, along with some OS specific settings
+My Bash config includes some color for PS1, a lot of bash aliases, and some OS specific settings

 ###Installation
 Running the setup script will [symlink](https://en.wikipedia.org/wiki/Symbolic_link) all the bash files to the home directory.